-Lyophilization and Freeze Drying are synonymous.
-Freeze Drying is a water removal process typically used to preserve perishable materials, to extend shelf life or make the material more convenient for transport.
-Freeze-drying works by freezing the material, then reducing the pressure and adding heat to allow the frozen water in the material to sublimate.
+Freeze drying and lyophilization are synonymous.
+Freeze drying is a water removal process typically used to preserve perishable materials, to extend shelf life or make the material more convenient for transport.
+Freeze drying works by freezing the material, then reducing the pressure and adding heat to allow the frozen water in the material to sublimate.

-The freezing phase can be considered the most critical step in the freeze drying process.
+Freeze drying occurs in three phases, with the first and most critical being the freezing phase.
 Proper freeze drying can reduce drying times by 30%.

-Large ice crystals are easiest to freeze dry.
-Slow freezing or annealing will produce larger ice crystals.
-For Biological materials, if the crystals are too large, they may break the cell walls which will offer less than favorable freeze drying results.
-To prevent this from happening, the freezing is done rapidly.
-For materials that tend to precipitate, Annealing can be used.
-Fast freezing, then raise the product temperature to allow the crystals to grow.
+Freeze drying is easiest to accomplish using large ice crystals, which can be produced by slow freezing or annealing.
+However, with biological materials, when crystals are too large they may break the cell walls, and that leads to less-than-ideal freeze drying results.
+To prevent this, the freezing is done rapidly.
+For materials that tend to precipitate, annealing can be used.
+This process involves fast freezing, then raising the product temperature to allow the crystals to grow.

 Primary Drying (Sublimation) Phase

-Primary drying (sublimation) is the phase in which the pressure is lowered and heat is added to the material in order for the water to sublimate.
+Freeze drying’s second phase is primary drying (sublimation), in which the pressure is lowered and heat is added to the material in order for the water to sublimate.
 The vacuum speeds sublimation.
 The cold condenser provides a surface for the water vapor to adhere and solidify.
 The condenser also protects the vacuum pump from the water vapor.
 About 95% of the water in the material is removed in this phase.
 Primary drying can be a slow process.
 Too much heat can alter the structure of the material.

 Secondary Drying (Adsorption) Phase

-During Secondary drying (adsorption), the ionically-bound water molecules are removed.
+Freeze drying’s final phase is secondary drying (adsorption), during which the ionically-bound water molecules are removed.
 By raising the temperature higher than in the primary drying phase, the bonds are broken between the material and the water molecules.
 Freeze dried materials retain a porous structure.
-After the freeze-drying process is complete, the vacuum can be broken with an inert gas before the material is sealed.
+After the freeze drying process is complete, the vacuum can be broken with an inert gas before the material is sealed.
 Most materials can be dried to 1-5% residual moisture.